Hermite spectral method for the inelastic Boltzmann equation: Numerical scheme

-Then let us go back to \eqref{eq:coe_QL_1} and decide the parameters $\nu_1$ and $\nu_2$ to complete the collision model.
-Since $\nu_1$ indicates the damping rate of high-order terms, we follow the same idea in \cite[Sec.
-3.3.2]{Approximation2019} to decide this parameter, where it is expected that the high-order terms decay faster but do not introduce any gap in the damping rate between the terms of $|\alpha|\leqslant M_0$ and $|\alpha|>M_0$.
-Thus, $\Aalk$ is regarded as a matrix with respect to $\lambda$ and $\kappa$ for each fixed $\alpha$, and $\nu_1$ is set to be the minimum of all eigenvalues of $\Aalk$ among $|\alpha|\leqslant M_0$ (i.e. the spectral radius of damping rate in quadratic part).
+Since $\nu_1$ indicates the damping rate of high-order terms, we follow the same approach as in \cite[Sec.
+3.3.2]{Approximation2019} to determine this parameter.
+The goal is to ensure that the high-order terms decay faster without introducing a gap in the damping rate between terms with $|\alpha|\leqslant M_0$ and $|\alpha|>M_0$.
+Thus, we consider $\Aalk$ as a matrix with respect to $\lambda$ and $\kappa$ for each fixed $\alpha$, and set $\nu_1$ to be the negative value of the minimum eigenvalue of $\Aalk$ for all $|\alpha|\leqslant M_0$ (i.e. the spectral radius of the damping rate in quadratic part).
 We refer the readers to \cite[Sec.
 3.3.2]{Approximation2019} for more details.
-As to $\nu_2$, it is borrowed from the cooling rate in \cite[(2.16)]{Astillero2005} that